Employee Privacy: District of Columbia

 - All employers are susceptible to claims of invasion of privacy.
 See Common Law Invasion of Privacy Claims.

-- Businesses that interact with personal information stored on electric data have a duty to notify District residents of a breach of security relating to their personal information.
+- Businesses that maintain or handle electronic data containing personal information have a duty to notify District residents of a breach of security relating to their personal information.
 See Data Breach Security.

 - Employers must provide employees who desire to breastfeed or express breast milk with privacy to do so.
 See Breastfeeding.